-Masters Engineering (MEng.)
-Degree Programs in British Columbia
+Masters in Engineering Programs (MEng.)
+Degrees in British Columbia

 Masters in Engineering programs may offer current engineers the opportunity to expand their technical expertise or leadership ability in a very broad field.
 When you think about electric cars, wireless watches, or the advances in biotechnology, a team of engineers likely contributed to finding a science-based technological answer or innovative solution.

 Whether your interests lie in sustainable engineering, civil engineering, software engineering or engineering management, earning a masters in engineering may prepare you for new opportunities such as teaching, research, and development.1

 Master of Engineering Programs are offered as the Master in Engineering (MEng) and Master of Science (M.S.) in Engineering.
 Considered a professional degree, earning a Master’s degree in engineering combined with passing the PE certification (Professional Engineer Certification) may lead to expanded leadership roles and potentially more career opportunities2.

 Some students may choose to work towards a masters of engineering in their current field, others may choose the same field with a narrower focus; for instance water engineering and management or agricultural and biosystems engineering.
 Your undergraduate degree may serve as a platform for different graduate engineering degree programs, depending on your goals and interests.
 Sometimes students approach a MEng after having been out in the workforce, while others may be continuing from a Bachelors degree program, whether in computer science or engineering.

 Masters in Engineering Programs: Basics